 Winter is a hard time for rodents, killing off many plants that they usually eat, or else covering them up with a thick layer of snow.
 That’s why rodents turn to trees for food.

-Rodents that eat tree bark, like rabbits and mice and voles, work hard to get access to the softer, tastier inner tree bark called the cambium layer.
+Rodents that eat tree bark, like rabbits, mice, and voles, work hard to get access to the softer, tastier inner tree bark called the cambium layer.
 The hungry creatures chew through the outer bark of the tree to get to this green cambium.

 Rodents That Eat Tree Bark

 You may be surprised when you see rodent tree damage much higher on the trunk than a rabbit or mouse could reach.
-But don’t forget that snow acts as a ladder, allowing short rodents access to higher parts of the trunk.
+Don’t forget that snow also acts as a ladder, allowing short rodents access to higher parts of the trunk.